GoogleCloudPlatform/slurm-gcp/docs/faq.md

 ### What Slurm image do I use for production?

-By default, the slurm_cluster terraform module uses the latest Slurm image family (e.g.
-`slurm-gcp-6-9-hpc-rocky-linux-8`).
+By default, Slurm clusters using Cluster Toolkit make use of the latest `slurm-gcp-6-9-hpc-rocky-linux-8 image`.
 As new Slurm image families are released, coenciding with periodic Slurm releases, the terraform module will be updated to track the newest image family by setting it as the new default.
 This update can be considered a breaking change.